 A modern DIY address plate was the last project on my to-do list for the front door entry this summer.
 Matt and I tackled this same project in my old house and loved how much it instantly updated the look of our home.

 I can’t believe it took me so long to finally “address” that outdated plate because this modern DIY address plate only took about an hour (plus dry time).
 I should have swapped it out so much sooner now that I know what an easy fix it turned out to be.
+Plus, it looks great with our newly painted door!

 Modern DIY Address Plate